pkenjora/celestial-simulator/README.md

 ## Creating A Simulation

 Copy any of the [solar.py](solar.py), [inner.py](inner.py), or [collision.py](collision.py) configurations.
-Change the coordinates, distances, celestial bodies in the simulation, then run using:
+Change the coordinates, distances, and celestial bodies in the simulation, then run using:

 - [ ] python3 simulate.py -load [your_new_simulation.py]